NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-is-not-backed-by-nothing.md

   <figcaption><strong>Figure 3.9</strong></figcaption>
 </figure>

 For a technical example, the valid reward paid to miners is halved every 210,000 blocks with the next halving of issuance scheduled to occur at block 630,000 (or approximately in May 2020).
 At that time and scheduled block, the valid reward will be reduced from 12.5 bitcoin to 6.25 bitcoin per block.
 Thereafter, if any miner includes an invalid reward (an amount greater than 6.25 bitcoin), the rest of the network will reject it as invalid.
 The halving event is important not just because the supply of newly issued bitcoin is reduced, but also because it demonstrates that the economic incentives of the network continue to effectively coordinate and enforce the fixed supply of the currency on an entirely decentralized basis.
-While bitcoin's fixed supply is actually enforced with each next block, the halving of the supply is a more tangible and observable datapoint to the outside world that the 21 million fixed supply is being enforced without any central coordination.
 If any miner ever attempts to cheat, it will be maximally penalized by the rest of the network.
 Nothing other than the economic incentives of the network coordinate this behavior.
 That it occurs on a decentralized basis without the coordination of any central authority reinforces the security of the network.

 <figure id="figure-3.10">
   <img src="/static/img/library/gradually-then-suddenly/GTS-Illustrations32.jpg" alt="" />